 So, without further ado, let’s start with the basics!

-Natural mineral pigments are those pigments produced from natural sources, including plants, trees, soil, and minerals.
+Natural mineral pigments are those produced from natural sources, including plants, trees, soil, and minerals.
 Peacock stone, turquoise, and ochre are some examples of natural mineral pigments.
 Rock paints are another example of these pigments used in Japanese painting.
-Moreover, pharmaceutical colors and pigments are famous for coloring various medical devices and pharmaceutical dosage forms.
+Moreover, pharmaceutical colors and pigments are famous for coloring various medical devices and dosage forms.

 On the contrary, synthetic inorganic pigments are derived from bonds, oxides, and other compounds through chemical reactions of metals, including lead, copper, and iron.
 Cobalt blue, lead yellow, and titanium white are examples of mainly 18th to early 20th-century metals that were discovered, manufactured, and used.